Legislation that governs New Zealand's education system and legislative changes affecting schools, kura and early learning services.

 Education (Teaching Council of Aotearoa New Zealand) Amendment Act 2018

-The Education (Teaching Council of Aotearoa New Zealand) Amendment Act (external link) came into effect on the 29th of September 2018.
+The Education (Teaching Council of Aotearoa New Zealand) Amendment Act came into effect on 29 September 2018.
 The Act changes the name of the Education Council to the Teaching Council of Aotearoa New Zealand.

-The Education (Tertiary Education and Other Matters) Amendment (external link) Act came into effect on 30 March 2018.
+The Education (Tertiary Education and Other Matters) Amendment Act came into effect on 30 March 2018.
 The public policy objectives of the Act are to:

 - increase provider accountability and strengthen monitoring and compliance;